 - *Diplomas, transcripts and up to three (3) letters of reference.

 - Up to five (5) scholarly and other relevant publications which the applicant wishes to include for assessment.

-- Other important documentation like results from language tests like TOEFL etc.
+- Other important documentation like results from language tests (e.g. TOEFL)

 Original documents of the certificates/diplomas and transcripts of records or authenticated copies of the original documents with a stamp, date, and readable signature from a public office (e.g. university, college, or police) must be presented before appointment.
-Shortlisted candidates who has not yet done so may be asked to submit their master theses as well as additional documentation.
+Shortlisted candidates who have not yet done so may be asked to submit their full MSc thesis as well as additional documentation.

 The applicant is fully responsible for submitting complete digital documentation before the closing date.
 All documentation must be submitted in English.